pokitoz/ioctl_driver/README.md

 - `load_module.sh`: Load the module

-    * Load the driver _ioctl_.
+    * Unload and load the module.
 This probably needs sudo permissions!

+## Run

+Use `make`, it will build the .ko module, the application and load the module.

 ## Debug